 Annuitants can voluntarily choose to have Federal income tax withheld from their SSEB payments.
 To do so, they must complete IRS Form W-4V, Voluntary Withholding Request, and send it to the RRB.
-They can choose withholding from their SSEB payments at the following rates: 7 percent, 10 percent, 15 percent, or 25 percent.

 Annuitants who are taxed as U.S. citizens and who do not live outside the 50 States or Washington, D.C., and wish to have Federal income taxes withheld from their NSSEB and tier II (contributory amount paid), vested dual benefit, and supplemental annuity payments must complete a tax withholding election on Form RRB W-4P, Withholding Certificate For Railroad Retirement Payments, and send it to the RRB.
 An annuitant is not required to file Form RRB W-4P.
 If that form is not filed, the RRB will withhold taxes only if the combined portions of the NSSEB and tier II (contributory amount paid), vested dual benefit and supplemental annuity payments are equal to or exceed an annual threshold amount.
 In that case, the RRB withholds taxes as if the annuitant were married and claiming three allowances.